git-consensus/contracts/CONTRIBUTING.md

 forge test
 ```

+This will run everything in [contracts/test/](./contracts/test/), which utilizes [Forge](https://book.getfoundry.sh/forge/tests) to test contract code.

 #### [Run the integration tests with Hardhat](#run-the-integration-tests-with-hardhat)

 ```sh
 npm run test
 ```

+This will run everything in [integration/](./integration/), which utilizes [Hardhat](https://hardhat.org/hardhat-runner/docs/getting-started#overview) to tests for full usage scenarios.

 #### [Deploy to Goerli test network](#deploy-to-goerli-test-network)

-Create a [.env](./.env) file matching the variables seen in [.env.example](./.env.example)
+Create a [.env](./.env) file matching the variables seen in [.env.example](./.env.example).

-Getting fully prepared may involve getting a [INFURA_API_KEY](https://infura.io/) by signing up, and getting some test ETH on your target network via a facet.
+Getting fully prepared may involve getting a [`INFURA_API_KEY`](https://docs.infura.io/infura/getting-started) by signing up, and getting some test ETH on your target network via a [facet](https://goerlifaucet.com/).

 Then run: